gabyx/dotfiles/nixos/README.md

   for package names and options.

-- Consider also reading the awesome book
+- **Read the first chapters in book
   [NixOS and Flakes](https://github.com/ryan4yin/nixos-and-flakes-book) to learn more about Nix flakes.
+Give him a star!.**

 - Passing inputs to modules can be done in different ways, best is to not use overlays, but just using plain old functions.